greenlucid/achiever/docs/policy.md

 4. Validity of Evidence

 Arbitrator SHOULD dismiss invalid evidence.
 In order to be valid, the evidence is coupled with an objective explanation.
-This explanation should state why the evidence is evidence, in other words, should make it more evident.
-Examples are explaining the chances or providing links that support the position.
+This explanation should state why the evidence is evidence, in other words, it should make it more evident.
+Examples: explaining the chances or providing links that support the position.
 Insults, subjectivity, morality, fabrication of evidence, and attempts at persuasion or rethoric SHOULD be dismissed as invalid.

 5. Abstract Computer